OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 #### [Office.SmartAlertsEventCompletedOptions.errorMessageMarkdown](/javascript/api/outlook/office.smartalertseventcompletedoptions?view=outlook-js-preview&preserve-view=true#outlook-office-smartalertseventcompletedoptions-errormessagemarkdown-member)

 Added an `event.completed` option to format a message in a Smart Alerts dialog using Markdown.
-To learn more, see [Limitations to formatting the dialog message using Markdown](/office/dev/add-ins/outlook/onmessagesend-onappointmentsend-events#limitations-to-formatting-the-dialog-message-using-markdown).
+To learn more, see the [Smart Alerts walkthrough](/office/dev/add-ins/outlook/smart-alerts-onmessagesend-walkthrough) and [Limitations to formatting the dialog message using Markdown](/office/dev/add-ins/outlook/onmessagesend-onappointmentsend-events#limitations-to-formatting-the-dialog-message-using-markdown).

 **Available in**: Outlook on Windows (Microsoft 365 subscription)